Staff

 Director of Penn Center for Science, Sustainability and the Media;

 Dr. Michael Mann is Presidential Distinguished Professor in the Department of Earth and Environmental Science at the University of Pennsylvania, with a secondary appointment in the Annenberg School for Communication.
 His research focuses on climate science and climate change.
 He was selected by Scientific American as one of the fifty leading visionaries in science and technology in 2002, was awarded the Hans Oeschger Medal of the European Geophysical Union in 2012.
 He made Bloomberg News‘ list of fifty most influential people in 2013.
 He has received the Friend of the Planet Award from the National Center for Science Education, the Stephen H. Schneider Award for Outstanding Climate Science Communication from Climate, the Award for Public Engagement with Science from the AAAS, the Climate Communication Prize from the American Geophysical Union and the Leo Szilard Award of the American Physical Society.
 He received the Tyler Prize for Environmental Achievement 2019 and was elected to the National Academy of Sciences in 2020.
 He is a Fellow of the AGU, AMS, GSA, AAAS and the Committee for Skeptical Inquiry.
-He is co-founder of RealClimate.org, author of more than 200 peer-reviewed and edited publications, numerous op-eds and commentaries, and five books including Dire Predictions, The Hockey Stick and the Climate Wars, The Madhouse Effect, The Tantrum that Saved the World, and The New Climate War.
+He is co-founder of RealClimate.org, author of more than 200 peer-reviewed and edited publications, numerous op-eds and commentaries, and six books including Dire Predictions, The Hockey Stick and the Climate Wars, The Madhouse Effect, The Tantrum that Saved the World, The New Climate War, and Our Fragile Moment.

 Heather Kostick

-Administrative Coordinator of Penn Center for Science, Sustainability and the Media
+Associate Director of Penn Center for Science, Sustainability and the Media

 Emily Park